dotnet/csharpstandard/standard/attributes.md

 Much of the C# language enables the programmer to specify declarative information about the entities defined in the program.
 For example, the accessibility of a method in a class is specified by decorating it with the *method_modifier*s `public`, `protected`, `internal`, and `private`.

-C# enables programmers to invent new kinds of declarative information, called ***attributes.*** Programmers can then attach attributes to various program entities, and retrieve attribute information in a run-time environment.
+C# enables programmers to invent new kinds of declarative information, called ***attributes***.
+Programmers can then attach attributes to various program entities, and retrieve attribute information in a run-time environment.

 > *Note*: For instance, a framework might define a `HelpAttribute` attribute that can be placed on certain program elements (such as classes and methods) to provide a mapping from those program elements to their documentation. *end note*